wpmetabox/docsv2/docs/validation.md

 ## Remote validation

+Remote validation is supported by the jQuery validation library, which is used by Meta Box.
+Using remote validation helps you use server data (such as from post or a settings) and return dynamic error messages.

-If you want to validate fields remotely with PHP, use the "remote" parameter for the validation rule array as follows:
+To validate fields remotely with PHP, use the `remote` parameter for the validation rule array as follows:

 ```php
 'validation' => [